Laser or Lazer

 Something General about Laser

-We know that the lasers can produce very high concentration of power on relatively small areas.
+We know that lasers can produce very high concentrations of power in relatively small areas.
 The radiance of even small lasers can exceed that of the sun because the laser beam is so intense.
-The very bright or high radiance source, the coherent and directional properties of laser light allow the beam to be focused to extremely small spots.
+The very bright or high radiance source and the coherent and directional properties of laser light allow the beam to be focused on extremely small spots.

 When light energy is directed onto a target, then it is partly absorbed by that target.
 The observed energy raises the temperature of the target surface at the point of incident.
 The amount of this temperature increase depends on the concentration of the light energy or irradiance.

-Now since the laser beam is brighter than the sun, therefore it greatly increase the temperature of the target upon which it falls.
+Now since the laser beam is brighter than the sun, therefore it greatly increases the temperature of the target upon which it falls.

-When laser beam is directed to human skin, then temperature of the skin will increase in the area struck by the beam.
+When the laser beam is directed at human skin, the temperature of the skin will increase in the area struck by the beam.
 If the temperature becomes high enough then skin will burn.
 This occurs only when the laser power is very large.

 Small lasers such as Health Kit ET-4200 will not cause skin burns.
-However if the beam is focused to a very small spot then irradiance at the focal point increases and so burns skin.
+However, if the beam is focused on a very small spot then irradiance at the focal point increases and so burns the skin.

-The human’s eye has a very good Lens system, which focuses incoming light to a very small spot on the back portion of eye called retina.
+The human eye has a very good Lens system, which focuses incoming light to a very small spot on the back portion of the eye called the retina.